-For the screen, Acer went with a matte IPS FHD 144 Hz panel made by AU Optronics, the popular B156HAN08.2 variant used on many other mid-tier gaming notebooks, including the
+For the screen, Acer went with a matte 15.6-inch Full HD IPS display with 144Hz refresh rate.
+They opted for the popular AU Optronics B156HAN08.2 panel used on many other mid-tier gaming notebooks, including the

 Here’s what we got on this implementation, according to our Sypder4 sensor:

 Panel Hardware ID: AU Optronics AUO82ED (B156HAN08.2);

 Measured gamma: 2.3;

 Max brightness in the middle of the screen: 291 cd/m2 on power;

-Contrast at max brightness: 770:1;
+Contrast at max brightness: 772:1;

 White point: 7700 K;

 Black on max brightness: 0.38 cd/m2;

 Response time: 3 ms advertised, ~11 ms BTW.

 The panel is well-calibrated out the box, but you can address the skewed White Point and gray-level imbalances with

 We haven’t noticed any obvious light-bleeding on our sample, whose panel illumination was also more uniform than on other implementations.
 The sensor did record significant color-uniformity imbalances, though, a known quirk of this AU Optronics panel.
-That’s not something you could easily see with the naked eye, but can be one more reason why you’d want to use a better display for color-accurate work.
+That’s not something you could easily see with the naked eye, but is one more reason why you’d want to use a better display for color-accurate work.